dhutapratama/docs/eloquent-mutators.md

         ];
     }

-Once the cast is defined, you may access the `options` attribute and it will automatically be deserialized from JSON into a PHP array.
+Once the cast is defined, you may access the `options` attribute and it will automatically be deserialized from JSON into a GO array.
 When you set the value of the `options` attribute, the given array will automatically be serialized back into JSON for storage:

     use App\Models\User;